antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

 Let's take a look at some other nice example of a R2 generated t-SNE maps: the large dataset of normal tissue expression profiles

-1. In main menu select  Normal Tissues GTeX v4 - GTeX - 2921 - RPKM - ensgtexv4 inn box2 and select t-SNE in box3.
+1. In main menu select  Normal Tissues GTeX v4 - GTeX - 2921 - RPKM - ensgtexv4 in box 2 and select t-SNE in box 3.
 Click Next.
 If the 'default' map has already been calculated, a shortcut button will also appear as shown by the dashed box in figure 7.
-Under the 'Adjustable settings' you can adjust several settings such as sample filtering, specific gene categories and expression level restrictions.
+In the 'Adjustable settings' panel you can adjust several settings, such as sample filtering, specific gene categories and expression level restrictions.

   ![Figure   7: t-SNE: Menu ](_static/images/Tnse_shortcutPlot.png "Figure 7: All perplexities")

   [**Figure 7: t-SNE: Menu**](_static/images/Tnse_shortcutPlot.png)

 Keep in mind that after adjusting input settings the t-SNE algorithm will  re-run again,  even though a t-SNE map already has been generated with the default settings.
 A note on the execution times of t-SNE: the generation of the maps will take a substantial amount of time to generate, especially for larger datasets (up to a number of hours for datasets >600 samples).
-Once initiated (showing the message that t-SNE is being calculated), you can close the window and return to the analysis at a later time.
-The process will keep on running in the background.
+Once initiated (showing the message that t-SNE is being calculated), you can close the window.
+The process will keep on running on the servers and you can view the results later by revisting the analysis: when you return to the mainpage of R2, select the same dataset, again choose t-SNE in box 3, and click next.
+In the following window, a shortcut button to plot the requested t-SNE result will appear for your chosen dataset.

-2. Click Next
+2. In our case we just click next

 3. In the Adjustable settings box set the color by track on 'Tissue'  and click next.